 - Keep your messages simple and concrete.
 Character limits obviously necessitate this on Twitter, but it is a good strategy regardless.
-Asking your Member to vote yes or no on a particular bill, or thanking them for remarks in favor of your issue are examples of simple outreach strategies. - Use hashtags associated with your campaign and tag relevant organizations.
-This will help your issue "trend" and can give staffers an easy way to find out more, as well as loop other groups in on your message. - o #WhySocialScience - o @COSSADC (Twitter), @SocialScienceAssociations (Facebook) - Don't expect a direct response from your Member-but you may be surprised.
+Asking your Member to vote yes or no on a particular bill or thanking them for remarks in favor of your issue are examples of simple outreach strategies. - Use hashtags associated with your effort and tag relevant organizations.
+This will help your issue "trend" and can give staffers an easy way to find out more, as well as loop other groups in on your message. - Don't expect a direct response from your Member-but you may be surprised.
 Members receive a lot of messages from constituents on social media, so not receiving a reply is normal.
 However, some Members are known for actively engaging with constituents on social media.